Punithkumar18/Project-sportsquiz/README.md

 # Project-sportsquiz
 Indian Cricket Quiz
-This A Cricket Quiz App Which is mainly realted to Indian Cricket Team
+This A Cricket Quiz App Which is mainly related to Indian Cricket Team